JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 The version of Compose Multiplatform for Web that is based on WebAssembly is in Alpha, which means that it's in active development.
 You can use it with caution and expect migration issues.
-It has the same UI as Compose Multiplatform for iOS, Android, and Desktop.
+It has the same UI as Compose Multiplatform for iOS, Android, and desktop.

 ### How do I create a new Compose Multiplatform project?